gtxaspec/shadowroot/README.md

 ### Runs a shadow client in a (s)chroot.
 Not using docker, no virtualization or containers.

+### Features & Info:
 * Works on Arch/Fedora/Debian (x86 only) based distros.
+* Requires schroot and debootstrap packages
 * Works on Chromebooks, developer mode must be enabled (https://www.androidcentral.com/how-enable-developer-mode-chrome-os), uses crouton (https://github.com/dnschneid/crouton)
-* Requires schroot and debootstrap packages

 ## Non-Chromebook Installation:
 * run ./setup_chroot.sh with super-user privileges to begin the installation.